HTTP interface for indexes

 Delete an index

-delete /_db/{database-name}/_api/index/{index-id}
+DELETE /_db/{database-name}/_api/index/{index-id}

 Deletes an index with index-id.